EA31337/EA31337-indicators-common/Oscillator/README.md

 market momentum and trend strength.
 Traders use it to identify overbought/oversold conditions, confirm trends, and generate trading signals.

+## WAD (Larry Williams' Accumulation/Distribution)

+Larry Williams' Accumulation/Distribution (WAD) indicator is a technical analysis tool that measures the flow of money into or out of a financial instrument over a specified period.
+It aims to identify divergences between price and volume, providing insights into potential reversals or continuation of price trends.

+Here are the key points about Larry Williams' Accumulation/Distribution (WAD)
+indicator:

+- Calculation: The WAD indicator calculates the cumulative accumulation or distribution by considering the relationship between the current period's closing price and the previous period's closing price.
+If the current period's closing price is higher than the previous period's closing price, the volume is considered as accumulation.
+If the current period's closing price is lower, the volume is considered as distribution.
+The cumulative value is then calculated based on these accumulations and distributions.

+- Divergence Analysis: Traders use the WAD indicator to identify divergences between the indicator and price movements.
+For example, if the price is making higher highs but the WAD indicator is making lower highs (bearish divergence), it suggests potential weakness in buying pressure and a possible trend reversal.
+Conversely, if the price is making lower lows but the WAD indicator is making higher lows (bullish divergence), it indicates potential strength in buying pressure and a possible trend reversal.

+- Confirmation of Price Trends: The WAD indicator can also be used to confirm the strength of a price trend.
+When the WAD indicator is moving in the same direction as the price trend, it suggests that the trend is supported by consistent accumulation or distribution.
+This can provide confidence to traders in the continuation of the trend.

+- Overbought/Oversold Levels: Traders may also look at overbought and oversold levels on the WAD indicator.
+Extreme values in the indicator can indicate potential exhaustion of the current trend and a possible reversal in price.

+The WAD indicator helps traders analyze the flow of money into or out of a financial instrument.
+By identifying divergences, confirming price trends, and assessing overbought/oversold conditions, traders can make informed decisions about potential trend reversals or continuations.
+It can be a useful tool for identifying shifts in buying or selling pressure and anticipating changes in price direction.

 ## WPR (Williams Percent Range)

 WPR indicator is a momentum oscillator developed by Larry Williams.